Admission and Program Requirements

 - Although no specific undergraduate field of study is required, students with satisfactory competence in undergraduate study of basic computer and mathematics subjects will be encouraged to apply.
 Generally, these will be graduates with undergraduate degrees in mathematics, computer science, chemistry, physics, biological sciences, engineering, secondary mathematics education, business, economics, and other technical fields.

-- Students who do not have appropriate background in computer science or in mathematics are also welcome, and they will be allowed to take the necessary pre-requisite course work.
+- Students who do not have appropriate background in computer science or in mathematics are also welcome, but may require additional course work.

 - In addition to the above, applicants whose native language is not English should submit proof of such proficiency ( TOEFL) by the time they apply for admission.
-The following minimum TOEFL score is currently required: 550 in paper-based tests, 213 in computer-based tests, and 80 in internet-based tests.
+For more information, please consult the IUSB English Proficiency page.